garyexplains/examples/how-to-connect-a-Raspberry-Pi-NAS-over-iSCSI.md

    - Click on iSCSI
    - Click Add (*Note: If you already have an iSCSI Target, click Create*)
    - Use the default values and click Next
-   - Pick "Creatr a new LUN" and click Next
+   - Pick "Create a new LUN" and click Next
-   - Enter the size you want (in GB) ane click Next
+   - Enter the size you want (in GB) and click Next
    - Click Done.

 Note the IQN, it will be something like `iqn.2000-01.com.synology:MYNAS.Target-1.73d9a1ba16c`, you will need it when you edit `/etc/iscsi/initiatorname.iscsi`.